 Once you start making cheese, you’ll quickly realize you’re left with a large quantity of whey—so much you’ll be loath to just pour the yellowish liquid down the drain.
 Fortunately, whey has many uses.
 You probably already consume more whey than you realize: it’s popular in protein powders, weight-loss beverages, and even infant formula.
 Cheese makers have long known the value of this by-product and use it to make more cheese, like ricotta and my favorite gjetost.

 Whey sauce is not for the lactose intolerant.
 Lactose hangs out in whey when you drain your curds to make them into cheese.
 That’s one reason some people who struggle with lactose can eat harder cheeses: less moisture means less whey.
 But those with lactose issues may still be able to use some whey.
-Fermentation reduces the lactose even in whey, so if you can eat yogurt, make a fresh batch, drain it, and try the separated yogurt whey as a sauce base.
+Fermentation reduces the lactose even in whey, so if you can eat yogurt, make a fresh batch, drain it, and try the separated yogurt whey as a sauce base or in baked goods.
 If you have a more serious lactose intolerance, you’ll be happier saucing your pasta with a brown butter–Parmesan sauce or a dairy-free grilled tomato sauce.

 reserved whey from making 1-1/2 to 2 pounds of Lemon Cheese or a hard cheese

 Pour the whey into a large, heavy-bottom pot and bring it to a boil, uncovered, over direct heat.
 Stir often and monitor the pot carefully as it approaches a boil.
 When the whey boils and foam forms on the surface, skim off the foam with a perforated or slotted spoon and place it in a small bowl.
 Keep skimming until most of the foam is gone and the whey boils in large bubbles.
 Cover the skimmed foam and temporarily place it in the fridge.